brajeshwar/brajeshwar.github.io/_posts/2011/2011-07-05-are-3-cents-worth-an-exodus-from-verizon.md

----
-layout: post
-title: Are 3 cents worth an exodus from Verizon?
+# Are 3 cents worth an exodus from Verizon?
----

 A few years in the technology world have made me believe that there is no such thing as a 'happy customer'.
 There may be a temporarily satisfied one, but never happy.
 And that is exactly what <a href="http://www.verizon.com/">Verizon</a> realized, which has made them charge an increased 'regulatory fee' for their outgoing customers.
 It may just be a paltry 3 cents, from $0.13 to $0.16, but that allows you to get out of the Verizon contract early and not pay the dreaded Early Termination Fee (ETF).